-Rather than aim to get featured in massive publications and playlists, start small and work your way up from there.
-This is a manageable and rewarding way to approach the gargantuan task of pitching music ahead of you.
+Aiming to get featured in massive publications and playlists can be a challenge.
+There is a process to submit your song for feature on Spotify playlists, for example, but don’t forget to start small and work your way up from there.
+It’s a manageable and rewarding way to approach the gargantuan task of pitching music ahead of you.

 You might not think getting featured on small blogs and playlists is that important, but it actually is.
 Momentum doesn’t just appear out of nowhere.
 It starts with a couple of people at a time becoming loyal advocates for your music before growing into something more substantial.

 6. Create and monetize your own artist website

 Band websites are an essential part of building a musical identity and reaching out to new fans.
 Social media still does this to a degree, but platforms like Facebook and Twitter are becoming less effective for musicians by the day by limiting your voice and reach as an artist.

 In order to reliably reach your followers, you typically have to pay for it.
 With your own website, not only do you have a clear path towards reaching audiences, but you also have a way to shape your message and identity on your own terms.

 New fans are more likely to resonate with the story you tell through your website rather than a bland Twitter or Facebook profile.
 Band websites also provide revenue streams for musicians that social media platforms don’t.